aradhya0530/Google-Data-Analytics-Capstone-Projects/Google_Data_Analytics_Professional_Certificate-Capstone_Project-master/Google_DA_Capstone_Cyclistic_Case_Study/README.md

 ### Analysis

 In order to analyze the usage pattern of casual and annual members, historical data has been fetched from this [link](https://divvy-tripdata.s3.amazonaws.com/index.html).
-This URL consists of 12 months' data of rides of both annual and casual members.
+This URL consists of 12 months data of rides of both annual and casual members.

 Analysis of this data can be found here: [Analysis of Cyclistic members usage data](./Cyclistic_How_does_bike-share_company_navigate_speedy_success.md)